elucian/bee/syntax/overview.md

 * A rule can have input/output parameters;
 * Parameters with initial value are optional;
 * Optional parameters must be enumerated last in parameter list;
-* Optional parameters are initialized with pair-up operator ":" not ":=";
+* Optional parameters are initialized with pair-up operator ":";
-* Parameters defined with "∈" require value arguments;
+* Parameters defined with "∈" transfer value "by copy";
-* Parameters defined with "@" require reference variable as argument;
+* Parameters defined with "@" transfer value "by share";

 Static rules can have side-effects: